Invisible Disability speaker Jason Reid from the side with the words chronic illness, neurodivergence, leadership, engagement and culture

 Leadership and Culture Keynotes

-This Might Get Awkward: Real Stories of Vulnerable Human Leadership That Actually Worked
+This Might Get Awkward: Real Stories of Vulnerable Human Leadership

 In this funny, heartfelt, and story-driven keynote, award-winning TV news manager, master storyteller, and former comedy writer Jason Reid flips the script on traditional management advice.